tamer017/fingerprinting/README.md

     16.5,4,3.5;34,16.5,4,3.5;38,16.5,4,3.5;42,16.5,4,3.5];

-     value of the received power every 0.5 m  from the AP location and extended to the building area of coverage. these points are called reference point.
+     value of the received power every 0.5 m  from the AP location and extended to the building area of coverage. these points are called reference points.
+     in this building we have 4160 reference points.
+     52*20*2*2 =4160
     the location of the receiver is calculated be comparing the power received at each reference pointand at the receiver point . computing the lest distance between the Reference point and the “fingerprints” using Root Mean Square(RMS) using the bellow formula:
   ![Capture](https://user-images.githubusercontent.com/83555471/152444830-12a97694-962c-4682-8193-23d68d3903b6.PNG)